zuozhenggh/learning-library/data-management-library/database/fpp/06-patch-db/patch-db.md

 Again, this is achieved with a single line of code.

 ## Step 1: Run the patching evaluation
-All the disruptive FPP commands can be run with the `-eval` switch to evaluate the basic requirements before executing the actual patching.
+Like all the disruptive FPP commands, `rhpctl move database` can be run with the `-eval` switch to evaluate the basic requirements before executing the actual patching.
 It is recommended to use `-eval` whenever possible.
 For patching, it is a good idea to run it hours or days before the intervention, so that any errors or missing requirements can be fixed in time.

 Run the following command: